strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

    );
 ```

-Ok, now we can receive this message on react-native side:
+Ok, now we can receive this message on the react-native side:

 ```diff-tsx[class="diff-highlight"]
  import { StyleSheet, Text, View } from "react-native";